JThomas404/AWS-Cost-Monitoring-Script/Shell_commands_used.md

 Start=$(date -d "yesterday" +%Y-%m-01)
 End=$(date -d "yesterday" +%Y-%m-%d)
 ```
-- **Why not Python?** I chose `date` because it’s simple, lightweight, and doesn't require additional dependencies, making it easier to execute directly from the shell.
+- **Why not Python?** I chose `date` because it’s simple, lightweight, and doesn’t require additional dependencies, making it easier to execute directly from the shell.

 #### **2.2 `getopts` Command**
 - **Function**: This command is used for parsing command-line options in a shell script.